 Animals can visit the classroom under certain circumstances.

 A traveling pet show can visit a classroom if they are registered with U.S.D.A.
 However, special sanitation arrangements must be made if snakes and reptiles which can carry Salmonella bacteria are to be allowed in the classroom.
-The Regional Manager and Health Consultant will be utilized in the planning of such an event.
+The Regional Manager and Health / Safety Consultant will be utilized in the planning of such an event.

 Dogs and cats from children’s homes can only be brought in if they have no history of biting/scratching, have an updated rabies vaccination and children in the classroom who might be afraid are taken into consideration prior to allowing the pet